 Review.
 Most articles are reviewed in-house by the Editorial team, which consists of the Scientific Officers at EPPO, the Managing Editor and the Editor-in-Chief.
 In some cases outside experts may be invited to assist in the review process.

 General.
 Articles should be submitted by e-mail to firstname.lastname@example.org, in any widely used word-processing system.
 Since all text will be further manipulated, it is preferable to use a minimum of text and page formatting.
 The following sequence should be followed: title, author details, abstract, text, usually comprising an introduction, materials and methods, results, discussion and conclusions, acknowledgements, references.

 The papers are expected to be written in a style appropriate for a Scientific journal and use relatively formal English/French.
 In particular the authors are asked to avoid the use of ‘we’ and instead to specify who exactly is meant (in recent papers that we have reviewed ‘we’ referred to ‘the authors’, ‘all scientists’, ‘communications experts’, ‘members of the EPPO region’, ‘nematologists’ etc.).

 Names, units and quantities.
 Names of organisms should be given as the scientific binomial.
 This is optional for commonplace crop plants.
 Authorities are not required, except where identity is critical.
 Use SI units and abbreviations.

 Archiving.
-Unless specifically requested, Blackwell Publishing will discard all hardcopy or electronic material 2 months after publication.
-The editorial office or production editor should be informed as early as possible of any material which should be returned.
+Unless specifically requested, Blackwell Publishing will discard all hardcopy or electronic material two months after publication.